-At December 31, 2013, the Company had a net capital loss carryforward of \$66 million to offset net capital gains, to the extent provided by federal tax law.
-The capital loss carryforward will begin to expire in the tax year ending December 31, 2015.
+At December 31, 2014, the Company had a net capital loss carryforward of \$76.6 million to offset net capital gains, to the extent provided by federal tax law.
+Of the net capital loss carryforward, \$32.0 million will begin to expire in the tax year ending December 31, 2015.
+Of the net capital loss carryforward, \$44.5 million is not subject to expiration under the RIC Modernization Act of 2010.
+This amount is net of a \$2.0 million tax-basis gain recognized from distributions received from Asset Manager Affiliates in excess of tax basis.